Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/06_power_up/index.md

 }
 ```

+We set the sacle to `10f` so that the power-up is easy to catch for the player.

-# Setting up the player for power-ups
+## Setting up the player for power-ups

-## Allow the player to collide power-ups
+### Allow the player to collide power-ups

 First we need the player to be able to collide with the power-up.

 In the `Player` class, we will add a `BoundingBox` property, and a `CreateBoundingBox` method to create the bounding box of the player in its `Update` method.

 ```csharp
 class Player : Entity